alexandreroberts/alexandreroberts.github.io/index.md

 > In *Language Multiplicity in Byzantium and Beyond*, ed.
 Claudia Rapp, Emilio Bonfiglio, and Ekaterini Mitsiou (Vienna University Press through Vandenhoeck \& Ruprecht, forthcoming).
 > [[preprint][Roberts-WritingReadingGreek-preprint-2021-05-04]]

+"Arabic Reception" (of John of Damascus).

+> In *Companion to John of Damascus*, ed.
+Ken Parry
+> (Leiden: Brill; invited July 2020; submitted June 2022).

+"Alchemy, History, and Myth in the Souda Lexicon."

+> In *Alchemy in Byzantium*, ed.
+Gerasimos Merianos
+> (Athens: Institute of Historical Research, National Hellenic Research Foundation; invited November 2020; submitted August 2021).

 ### 2022 ###